al-ell/geoQuiz/README.md

 ### Project Goals

-To create a geography trivia quiz game with different levels of difficulty.
+To create a geography trivia quiz game which gives the user an end score.

 ### User Stories

 #### **Target Audience**

-The target audience includes children and adults
+The target audience includes children and adults who want to test their geography knowledge.

 #### **First Time Visitor Goals**

 As a first time user of the site I want to:

-- Complete gepgraphy quizzes
-- Choose a different quiz based on difficulty
+- Complete a gepgraphy quiz
 - See my score at the end of the quiz

 #### **Returning Visitor Goals**